GordyJack/JAAVAA/README.md

     * **Quicksilver**: The best alloy, a combination of mercury and iron.
 Almost mystical in nature, its durability and speed rival that of diamonds with better magical properties than gold.
 But keep in mind it is poisonous.
 So every time the tool takes durability damage, there is a chance that the user becomes poisoned.
 * **New Items**:
   * **Biome Compass**: It seems that when you infuse a compass needle with Mercury and use some Amethyst for calibration and have a more resilient casing, you get a new kind of compass that can point to any biome you like.
+  * **Item Collector**: Allays are interesting creatures, but their use is limited.
+What if you could shape some of their essence with some metals and create a sort of item magnet?
 * **New Redstone Components**:
   * **Skinny Hopper**: A version of the Hopper that only has a single inventory slot.
   * **Hopper Pipes**: A skinny block that is used for linking Hoppers (or Skinny Hoppers) together.